yalmip/yalmip.github.io/_posts/2018-04-25-parameterizeduncertainty.md

 optimize([UncertainConstraint,UncertaintyModel,uncertain(z)],-r)
 ````

-This is a very simple model, and YALMIP derives the robust counterpart and computes the largest inscibed L1-ball.
+This is a very simple model, and YALMIP derives the robust counterpart and computes the largest inscribed L1-ball.

 ````matlab
 plot(A*w <= b,w,'red');hold on;